 The monument actually includes two gorges – Canyon de Chelly (pronounced de-shay) and Canyon del Muerto – red rock sculpted by time and the elements to create sheer beauty.
 Its cliff dwelling, White House Ruin, is as magnificent as any in the Southwest.
 You can hike the White House Ruin Trail on your own, but other travel is allowed only with authorized Navajo guides or a park ranger.
 Call the Canyon de Chelly National Monument Visitor Center for a list of tour operators.

-Lodging: The only lodging inside the National Monument is Thunderbird Lodge, a cozy motel built in an adobe style.
-Thunderbird Lodge cuts rates in winter by almost 40 percent, so rooms often start in the double digits.
+Lodging: The only lodging inside the National Monument is Sacred Canyon Lodge, a cozy motel built in an adobe style.
+Sacred Canyon Lodge cuts rates in winter by almost 40 percent, so rooms often start in the double digits.
 Stay on a weekend and get coupons good for continental breakfast and discounts on canyon tours.
 For other motels, call the Canyon de Chelly Visitor Center.

 (Updated by the Arizona Office of Tourism - 2010)